automas-dev/singe/README.md

     - Texture / Shader / FrameBuffer / VBO
     - Camera Controls
 - Provide access to underlying implementation for finer control
+- Use latest and best practices for C++

 ### ToDo